 Anyway, the point is that this is not any old ‘just passing through’ blogger’s first impressions, but a practical, call it like it is, series of suggestions and advice.
 (In any case, for some years we lived less than an hour’s drive away.
 Then it was our nearest cultural centre.)

 We mention Inverness at several places on this site as it features in many Scottish tours.
 (The links are further down the page.)

 Often called the Capital of the Highlands, this small city of c.
 60,000 inhabitants (and growing fast) services all of the Northern Highlands and has plans for further expansion.

 One day its road system will catch up as well.

-As we say elsewhere, don’t come for your 48 hours in Inverness expecting quaint or excessively picturesque.
+As we say elsewhere, if doing Inverness in two days, don’t come for your 48 hours expecting quaint or excessively picturesque.
 (Although even ‘quaint’ is a relative term.
 Depends where you live.)

 Truth to tell, Inverness doesn’t have many really ancient buildings in the way that, say, Edinburgh does.

 The reason is that the warring Highlanders of old were fond of knocking the place about a bit.
 (Or so they say.
 Maybe it was just on Saturday nights.)

 Instead of couthy wee Highland crofts like Brigadoon, you’ll find it’s a quite handsome, practical, well-resourced kind of place, with all the ‘High Street’ stores of any other town/city in Scotland, as well as retail businesses servicing the high number of visitors.